Social Institutions and Gender Index

-The Social Institutions and Gender Index (SIGI) is an index designed to measure the level of discrimination in social institutions, and in doing so measure gender equality.
-SIGI is a composite indicator of gender equality, introduced by the OECD Development Centre in 2007.
-It solely focuses on social institutions which are formal and informal laws, social norms and customary practices that impact the roles of men and women.
+The Social Institutions and Gender Index (SIGI) is an index that measures discrimination against women.
+It solely focuses on social institutions which are formal and informal laws, social norms and customary practices that impact the roles of women.
 The SIGI is a multifaceted measure that focuses on four dimensions: Discrimination in the family, Restricted physical integrity, Restricted access to productive and financial resources, and Restricted civil liberties.

-Construction of the Indicator
+Construction

 SIGI is based on a selection of indicators from the Gender, Institutions and Development (GID) Database.
-It specifically draws on the GID's social institutions variables that are grouped into five categories or sub-indices: Family Code, Physical Integrity, Civil Liberties, Son Preference (measured as the incidence of Missing women), and Ownership Rights.
-Family code delineates the social institutions that have an effect on a women’s power to make household decisions regarding their family.
-Variables of this sub index include financial inheritance, parental authority and also marriage rights.
-The civil liberties aspect focuses on women’s freedom with respects to social participation.
+It specifically draws on the GID's social institutions variables that are grouped into five categories or sub-indices: Family Code, Physical Integrity, Civil Liberties, Son Preference (measured as the incidence of missing women), and Ownership Rights.
+Family code delineates the social institutions that have an effect on a woman's power to make household decisions regarding their family.
+Variables of this sub-index include financial inheritance, parental authority and marriage rights.
+The civil liberties aspect focuses on women's freedom with respects to social participation.
 Its variables include freedoms such as dress, and ability to move outside of the home for women.
 Physical integrity includes variables that measure incidence of violence against women.
 Female genital mutilation, laws banning sexual assault or rape, sexual harassment, and domestic violence, and women who are reported missing are all variables included in this measure.
 Ownership rights focuses on the access women have to property.
-Whether or not women are allowed to own land and or houses and their access to bank loans and credit are foci under this sub index.
+Whether or not women are allowed to own land and or houses and their access to bank loans and credit are foci under this sub-index.
 Son preference, also sometimes referred to as missing women, consists of variables looking at gender bias in mortality including human trafficking and missing person reports.
 The index is an unweighted average of these 5 sub-indices and measures on a scale from 0 to 1 the level of gender inequality in social institutions (higher levels indicate greater inequality).
 Each term in the SIGI formula is squared to allow for partial comparison.
 The indicators that compose the SIGI would yield uniformly high or even perfect scores for OECD member countries, given that legal discrimination against women is not present in most of these countries.
 However, significant gender inequality may nevertheless exist in OECD member countries; therefore, SIGI scores are only calculated for non-OECD countries to avoid misleading comparisons.